michaellyons/hedra-api-starter/README.md

-# Hedra API Starter Kit (Python)
+# Hedra API Starter Kit (TypeScript/Bun)

-This repository provides a Python starter script (`main.py`) for interacting with the Hedra API to generate videos from text prompts, images, and audio.
+This repository provides a TypeScript starter script (`index.ts`) using Bun for interacting with the Hedra API to generate videos from text prompts, images, and audio.

 ## Prerequisites

-*   **Python 3.8+**
-*   **uv**: A fast Python package installer and resolver.
-If you don't have it, install it following the instructions at [https://github.com/astral-sh/uv](https://github.com/astral-sh/uv).
+*   **Bun**: A fast JavaScript runtime, bundler, and package manager.
+Install it following the instructions at [https://bun.sh/docs/installation](https://bun.sh/docs/installation).
-*   **Hedra API Key**: You need an API key from Hedra, Character-3 is in preview, to get the API key
+*   **Hedra API Key**: You need an API key from Hedra.
+Character-3 is in preview, to get the API key:
     * Ensure you're on a paid Hedra plan of at least Creator tier or above.
     * Ensure you've accepted the API ToS at hedra.com/api-profile
     * Email sales@hedra.com with subject line "API Access"